mirwisek/Projects-DataScience/README.md

 # Data Science Projects

+## Generating Synthetic Time Series with Generative AI [Current Engagement]
+I'm working on an innovative approach to generate highly utilizable synthtic timeseries from a given dataset.

 ## [Emotion Classification on Tweets](https://github.com/mirwisek/emotion-classification-twitter)
 This project compares the performance of LLMs (DistilBERT and BERTweet) to conventional models such as CNN in two tasks: